Riohn-2005/Barcelona-Catalonia-Spain-Airbnb-/README.md

 ```
 <img width="1009" height="553" alt="image" src="https://github.com/user-attachments/assets/97ea2adc-fd44-4494-a772-d3932a3af352" />

+Conclusions :
+> 2011 saw an average price spike to above $500, which is much higher than any other year.
+Indicating a unique event or market condition.​

+> Listings for 1, 2, or 4 accommodates (the blue line) did not experience such dramatic increases, suggesting the rise was focused on larger-capacity, high-value entire homes/apartments.​

+> Prices normalized for later years, confirming this was not part of a long-term trend but a short-term bubble affecting new hosts of that year—most likely triggered by demand spikes for central, higher-capacity listings.

 > ## ❓❓ Why a sudden rise in price in 2011 ❓❓

 ### Average Price by Room Type Over Time